lifelong-learning-systems/l2metrics/examples/README.md

 ![diagram](ant_example/syllabus_ANT-1600830032-0285285_metrics_report.png)

+**Note**: Currently there are metrics that are filled in every row and some that are not.
+This is a result of different contexts for the calculated metric.
+For example, each regime will have its own saturation and terminal performance values (regime-level metrics) while each task will have associated performance maintenance, forward/backward transfer, relative performance to STE, and sample efficiency values (task-level).
+Additionally, performance recovery will only have one value for the entire scenario (scenario-level).
+The format of the metrics report is still a work in progress and will be cleaned up in the future to more clearly convey results.

 ## Writing a Custom Metric

 The file `calc_metrics.py` demonstrates how to add custom metrics to a metrics report.
 Data from the logs is provided to the calculate method, where the actual calculation of your metric should live.
 An example of an agent metric, max value, is provided for your edificiation.
 To add this metric to the default metrics calculated for a Metrics Report, simply invoke the following command: